Skip to main contentSkip to main navigationSkip to footer content

 Off-Campus Locations Crime Statistics

-Includes all reportable offenses occurring where off-campus field-based classes are held, off-campus housing apartments, the O'Grady Center, Visual Arts Center and adjacent parking lots and public sidewalks, for the entire calendar year.
+Includes all reportable offenses occurring where off-campus field-based classes are held, in off-campus housing apartments, and at the O'Grady Center, Visual Arts Center and adjacent parking lots and public sidewalks for the entire calendar year.

 Offense Murder Manslaughter Forcible Sex Offenses Non-Forcible Sex Offenses Robbery Aggravated Battery Burglary Motor Vehicle Theft Arson Liquor Law Violations Drug Related Violations Weapons Possession Violations Hate Motivation Crime Domestic Violence Dating Violence Stalking